GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Construction of GOT-10k

 \section{Construction of GOT-10k}

-In this section, we describe technical details on the strategies and pipelines we use to construct GOT-10k, shedding light on how the quality, coverage and accuracy of GOT-10k are ensured.
-We also show the experiments we carry out for the selection of a comprehensive and compact testing subset.
+This section summarizes the technical details of the strategies and pipelines we use to build GOT-10k, shedding light on how the quality, coverage, and accuracy of GOT-10k are ensured.
+We also describe the experiments we carry out for the construction of a reliable test set.